Who are the best cheap players for a Gameweek 33 Bench Boost?

 Eli Kroupi Junior (£4.7m) – NEW (a), LEE (h)

-Finally, a teenager who is enjoying a fantastic breakout season at Bournemouth, thanks to nine league goals.
-He scored last time out against Man United, converting a late penalty to remind FPL managers of his ice-cool finishing ability.
+Finally, a teenager who is enjoying a fantastic breakout season at Bournemouth, thanks to 10 league goals.
+He scored last time out against Arsenal and converted a late penalty in Gameweek 31, to remind FPL managers of his ice-cool finishing ability.

 Kroupi Jr represents excellent value.
-Of those who’ve played at least 290 minutes, his minutes per shot on goal of (32.2) is bettered only by Joao Pedro (£7.8m).
+His minutes per goal of 131.1 is bettered only by Erling Haaland (£14.4m) and Igor Thiago (£7.3m) among forwards.

-However, considering the competition provided by Evanilson (£6.8m) and a clutch of attacking midfielders, committing to him is a risk.
-You’re probably looking at one start at best across the Double Gameweek.
+Considering the competition provided by Evanilson (£6.8m) and a clutch of attacking midfielders, committing to him is a risk.
+You might be looking at only one start across the Double Gameweek.

+But, given his rate of goals, somewhere in the region of 120 minutes might be enough for him to do some serious damage over the Double Gameweek.